-CO and other pollutants are released from fuel-burning stoves, heaters, and other
+Carbon monoxide (CO) and other pollutants are released from fuel-burning stoves, heaters,

-appliances.
+and other appliances.
 CO is an odorless, colorless gas.
-It blocks the movement of oxygen in
+It blocks the movement of

 This is a product of natural gas and kerosene combustion.
 Like CO, it is odorless

 and colorless.
 It irritates the mucous membranes of the eyes, nose, and throat and